 Sacia Digital Health Innovation Workshop

 The Sacia Digital Health Innovation Workshop brings together students from across campus to work on digital solutions to pressing problems in the healthcare system.
-Student participants in this hackathon-style event will learn about the unique challenges of this space while receiving feedback from stakeholders and changemakers in the field.
-Participants will also learn how to turn their solutions into entries for the Hollomon Health Innovation Challenge and other Buerk Center Competitions.
+Student participants in this “idea-athon” will learn about the unique challenges of this space while receiving feedback from stakeholders and changemakers in the field.
+The workshop is open to UW undergraduate and graduate students interested in computer science, life sciences, healthcare, or entrepreneurship – no prior programming experience necessary!

 Prototype Funding for teams entering the Hollomon Health Innovation Challenge

-Learn More: Prototype Funding Application
+Prototype Funding Application

 Open to registered students attending WA colleges or universities.